Cavalaire-sur-Mer

 Cavalaire-sur-Mer ([kavalɛʁ syʁ mɛʁ], literally Cavalaire on Sea; Cavalaira de Mar or simply Cavalaira) is a commune in the Var department in the Provence-Alpes-Côte d'Azur region, southeastern France.

 History

-Cavalaire-sur-Mer is probably derived from an ancient Phoenician colony of the name of Heracles Caccabaria.
+Cavalaire-sur-Mer is probably derived from an ancient Phoenician colony of the name of Heraclea Caccabaria.
 There are also remains of a Gallo-Roman occupation in Pardigon.

 The town was detached from Gassin in 1929.

-The village is located on the route of the old railway Saint Raphael–Toulon (sometimes called Train Pignes), now defunct.
-However, the location of the old railway line can be noted and its path followed (and in much of the coast from Le Lavandou to St. Raphael, Cavalaire is even a "Road Train Pignes").
+It is located on the route of the old railway Saint Raphael–Toulon (sometimes called Train Pignes), now defunct.
+The old railway line can still be seen throughout the town, with the old station situated near the harbour and now hosting a museum.

 During World War II, on August 16, 1944, it was one of the sites of a beach landing in Operation Dragoon, the Allied invasion of southern France.
 Every year, August 15 sees a parade of military vehicles and the reconstruction of a military camp.

-Its sister city is New Port Richey, Florida.
+Its sister city is New Port Richey, Florida in the United States.